potatoes-code/ICS-OT-security/README.md

-Series of scenarios include identifying an alert, hypothesis formulation then result.
+Series of scenarios include identifying and understanding the environment, the evidence, hypothesis and result.